What does "net zero emissions" actually mean?

 “Anthropogenic” means “related to human activity”, so anthropogenic climate change is climate change caused by humans.

-Earth’s average surface temperature (1°C) since the late 19th century.
-Most of this warming has occurred within the last 40 years. of actively publishing climate scientists agree that this trend is likely anthropogenic.
+Earth’s average surface temperature has risen about 2°F (1°C) since the late 19th century.
+Most of this warming has occurred within the last 40 years.
+Ninety-seven percent or more of actively publishing climate scientists agree that this trend is likely anthropogenic.

 Co2 Graph 061219 1024x640